June 6, 2025: Unite for Veterans Rally in Washington, D.C.

 And when people disappear, history gets rewritten.

-See the veterans, signs, and moments that made this day unforgettable.
+See the veterans, signs, and moments that made this day unforgettable in the photo essay above.

 Photos by Kevin Wolf/AP Content Services for Visual Truth Matters